-The database maintenance facility provides a means for the individuals who use and maintain the DRAIR ADVISER system at Tinker Air Force Base to update the database.
-Various data stored in the DRAIR ADVISER system are updated, at a minimum, on a quarterly basis.
-For the DRAIR ADVISER system to have the most accurate and up-to-date data, software tools were developed to assist the database administrator with maintaining the timeliness of the data in the DRAIR database.
+The database maintenance facility provides a means for the individuals who use and maintain the DRAIR Advisor system at Tinker Air Force Base to update the database.
+Various data stored in the DRAIR Advisor system are updated, as a minimum, on a quarterly basis.
+In order for the DRAIR Advisor system to have the most accurate and up-to-date data, software tools were developed to assist the database administrator with maintaining the timeliness of data in the DRAIR database.
 The database maintenance software, written in UNIX shell scripts, automates creating, deleting, and updating table definitions.
-Further, the software reads incoming data tapes (for example, for D056) and loads the data into the appropriate tables.
+Further, the software reads incoming data tapes (e.g., for D056) and loads the data into the appropriate tables.